 The Seven Pillars of The Mississinewa

-The Seven Pillars of Peru A sacred gathering place for the Miami Indians in years past, the Seven Pillars of the Mississinewa lie on the north bank of the Mississinewa River.
+A sacred gathering place for the Miami Indians in years past, the Seven Pillars of the Mississinewa lie on the north bank of the Mississinewa River.
 The 25 foot tall limestone formation was carved by wind and water over thousands of years.
 The "rooms" created by erosion within the rock face were used by The Miami Indian Council for meetings and other activities for generations.
-Peru's Seven Pillars One of Indiana's best kept secrets, the Pillars of Mississinewa are owned by the Acres Land Trust along with many acres of land directly across the river where the Pillars can be easily viewed.
+One of Indiana's best kept secrets, the Pillars of Mississinewa are owned by the Acres Land Trust along with many acres of land directly across the river where the Pillars can be easily viewed.
 A 1.8 mile moderately strenuous trail winds through the hilly, wooded preserve where beech and maple trees flourish.
-The Seven Pillars of Peru A feeling of calm was in the air when visiting this site.
+A feeling of calm was in the air when visiting this site.
 I wonder how many tribal meetings and important events took place here over the years.
 The Miami Indians still gather here today.

 No comments: